 \section{Acknowledgements}

 We would like to thank Carlos Tamarit for very useful discussions and for sharing the code as well as the numerical results from Ref.~\cite{Garbrecht:2019zaa}.
-EW's work is supported by the Collaborative Research Center SFB~1258 of the German Research Foundation
+E.W.’s work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB 1258 -- 283604770.